 My husband has been experimenting with blanched almond flour and says it makes a tastier pizza crust than I would make with cauliflower.
-His pizza was a big hit on Super Bowl Sunday!
+His pizza was a big hit!
 Here's the recipe:

 - 1½ cups Blanched Almond Flour (cheapest we've found is at Costco)

 - 1 Tbsp Minced Garlic

 - Salt and Pepper to taste

 - ½ cup Pizza Sauce that doesn't contain sugar, canola oil, corn syrup, gluten, or GMO ingredients (a good one is Walnut Acres Organic Marinara & Herbs Pasta Sauce from Publix)